What is a co-op?

 - Improve your post-graduation job prospects

-How to participate in a co-op
+How to participate in the Engineering Co-op Program

 - Find your co-op.
 Many students find co-op opportunities on their own, based on their own interests.
 You can also find co-ops on HireVCURams.